dmitriyshub/ocp-kdump/docs/KDUMP_TROUBLESHOOT_README.md

 ## Estimate the Size of `vmcore` Files

-- To estimate the space required for the crash dump file
+To estimate the space required for the crash dump file:

 ```bash
 # The makedumpfile --mem-usage command estimates how much space the crash dump file requires